 The garden gone, I started a new blog.
 Writing my experiences in mother care—often irreverently—saved my sanity.
 Readers who responded to my posts gave me purpose and kept me writing down the story (which is the name of my post-mother-care blog, about my Pacific Northwest adventuring).
 I didn’t plan to write a book about it; I was going to write a book about the garden!
 I’ve stopped making distant plans.

 My mother is gone now, for long enough that I don’t still hear her phantom footfalls in the hall or see her slumped sleeping in her recliner.
 At least not too often.
 My daughter’s family, who lived with me during the isolation of the pandemic and eight-month school closure, is back in their own home.
-My memoir is finished and will be published later this year.
-It’s time for my wandering soul to do a new thing.
-I feel a desire and a responsibility to pass on what wisdom I gained, as I learned from those who had been down this path before me.
+My memoir is finished and I’m a published author!
+I feel a desire and a responsibility to pass on what wisdom I gained from mother care, as I learned from those who had been down this path before me.
 Exchanging gifts, it’s what we do.

 I don’t have a medical degree, I’m not a professional caregiver, I’m not a “caregiver type” on personality inventories.
 My degrees in psychology and counseling may have counted for something, but helping a stranger is very different from caring for a family member, especially one fraught with not-uncommon mother-daughter unresolved tension.
 I don’t have answers—we all have different care recipients with different issues—but I am an expert on my experience.
 And maybe what I learned (some of it after death) will help you walk through yours—or at least save your sanity.